NadeefChowdhury/Tensorflow_2-Regression_1/README.md

 # Tensorflow_2-Regression_1
-Predicting weights of people based on their heights using Tensorflow
+Predicting weights of people based on their heights using Tensorflow based on [this dataset from kaggle](https://www.kaggle.com/datasets/burnoutminer/heights-and-weights-dataset)